MoonGlow22/QPSK_SDR_DNN_Detector/Python Simulation/README.md

 nntrain.15__64.weights.h5 is the best model weights according to train data

 nnval.15__64.weights.h5 is the best model weights according to validation data

+There is the train, validation and test data in MATLAB folder in one piece